wouellette/ee-diversity/README.md

 to mask out areas of low vegetation cover.
 The computation of the Rao's Q has the tendency to inflate the diversity score around land cover boundaries (e.g. forest edges), hence the importance of masking out these locations.

-Rao's Q example applied to NDVI data for California
+Rao's Q example applied to NDVI data for California:
 ![Rao's Q example 1](images/Rocchini_2021.png)

 (Taken from [Rocchini et al., 2021](https://onlinelibrary.wiley.com/doi/10.1111/geb.13270))

 Since the Rao's Q based on NDVI can be derived from satellite time series such as Sentinel-2 and Planetscope (NICFI basemaps),